gladcolor/LLM-Geo/README.md

 # To Do
 - Add more case studies.
 - Improve the prompt generation.
-- Implement autonmous data understanding module.
+- Implement autonomous data understanding module.
 - Implement autonomous data collection module.
 - Develop a web-based front-end user inteface
 - Test the integration of LLM-Geo with QGIS and ArcGIS.